antonilol/redstone_components/README.md

 The `mods` folder can be found in [.minecraft](https://minecraft.fandom.com/wiki/.minecraft#Locating_.minecraft).
 If not, create it.

-New blocks:
+New blocks added by this mod:
-1. Memory Cell
+- Memory Cell
-2. Configurable Redstone Block
+- Configurable Redstone Block
-3. Configurable TNT (TODO)
+- *Configurable TNT (uncomplete)*
+- *Mega TNT (planned)*
-4. Probable more in the future
+- Probable more in the future...

 [//]: # (Comment: TODO more text here)